Faculty & Staff

 513-556-0768

 Professor-Educator Bob Jonason teaches convergent media classes, including the News Collaborative, a journalism capstone class that produces multimedia stories for syndication to local news outlets.
 The class gives students a hands-on learning experience that blends technical and production skills with story ideation, research and reporting.
 Stories by Jonason's students have been honored by the Associated Collegiate Press, the Association for Education in Journalism and Mass Communication, and the Society of Professional Journalists.
-Student-produced videos have been recognized with regional Emmy Awards.
+Student-produced videos in his classes have been recognized with regional Emmy Awards.

 His background includes more than three decades of experience in professional journalism.
 For a decade he was a leader in digital media at The Indianapolis Star.
 He directed The Star’s Online Services department, leading all digital media operations and initiatives and serving on the company's executive committee.
 During this time The Star achieved tremendous growth in digital traffic and revenue and won many local, state and national awards for its digital efforts, including a national award for community service.
 For six consecutive years under his direction, IndyStar.com was named Indiana's best news site by the Hoosier State Press Association.
 Jonason also was an editor for 12 years at Philadelphia Newspapers, first in the newsroom of The Philadelphia Inquirer and then as a founding editor of Philadelphia Online, now Inquirer.com.
 Early in his career, he was a reporter and editor on The (Fort Wayne) News-Sentinel staff that was honored with a Pulitzer Prize for Local Reporting.

 He has taught journalism classes as an adjunct professor at Indiana University and as an instructor at Ball State University.
-He is a member of the Online News Association, College Media Business and Advertising Managers and the Associated Collegiate Press
+He is a member of the Online News Association, College Media Business and Advertising Managers and the Associated Collegiate Press.

 Headshot of Leonard N. Penix